valyd8chain/dockerized-harmony-node/README.md

 ### Import Existing BLSKeys

 Get your existing `.hmy/blskeys` direcotry onto your host machine with `scp` or other method of your choosing and place it in a directory `temp`.
-Then start a bash session in a temporary container with the `harmony-node` image mounting the `blskys` volume and using a binding for your `temp` directory:
+Then start a terminal session in a temporary container with the `harmony-node` image mounting the `blskys` volume and using a binding for your `temp` directory:
 ```
-docker run --rm -t -i -v blskeys:/harmony_node/.hmy/blskeys -v /{PATH_TO}/temp:/harmony_node/temp valyd8chain/harmony-node:latest /bin/bash
+docker run --rm -t -i -v blskeys:/harmony_node/.hmy/blskeys -v /{PATH_TO}/temp:/harmony_node/temp valyd8chain/harmony-node:latest /bin/ash
 ```
-Once in the container bash session, just copy the files over:
+Once in the container terminal session, just copy the files over:
 ```
 cp /harmony_node/temp/blskeys/* /harmony_node/.hmy/blskeys/
 ```